Showing 1 - 1 OF 1

 Obtain a Colorado Driver's License: Active Duty and their Families need not obtain a Colorado driver's license if they are 16 years of age or older and possess a valid driver's license from their home state or state of last assignment.
 Anyone requiring assistance, can visit the on-post El Paso County Clerk & Recorder/DMW office located in the Mountain Post Soldier Center, Bldg.
 1525.
 Services include motor vehicle transactions (renewals, title transfers, liens), elections, recording and limited driver’s license services.
 Wait times available online.
 Please note, a USAREUR license is valid for 45 days.
 If you do not possess a valid stateside license, you will have to take the written test; visit the North Union Blvd location.
 Written exams are available in English, German, Spanish, and Korean.

 Registering Vehicles on-post: All personnel entering Fort Carson are required to register their vehicle at the Visitors Center (See Visitor, Contractor & Vendor Access Process Header), Bldg.
 6012, located outside of the Main Gate (Gate 1).
-You'll need your driver’s license, current vehicle registration, Military or DoD Civilian ID, and proof of vehicle insurance.
+You'll need your driver’s license, current vehicle registration, Military or DOD Civilian ID, and proof of vehicle insurance.
 Note, all vehicles entering Fort Carson are subject to a random vehicle search and or inspection.
 Each unit conducts pre-holiday vehicle safety checks.
-Questions may be directed to the Military Police, 526.2333.
+Direct questions to the Military Police, 719-526-2333.

 Many states and local jurisdictions have strict laws about the use of cell phones and other digital devices while driving.
 Play it safe and always use a “hands free” device if you must use a cell phone or other PDA while driving.
 Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.
 Colorado law bans the use of cell phones for drivers under the age of 18 at all times; to include texting, emailing and twittering.

-Child Restraints: Colorado state traffic laws apply and are strictly enforced.
+Colorado state traffic laws apply and are strictly enforced.
 Seatbelts are mandatory on and off Fort Carson.
 The child restraint seats will be secured in the rear seat of vehicles.
 Colorado law requires infants under 1 year old and 20 lbs. to ride in the back seat only in a rear-facing safety seat; there are no exemptions.
-Note, AER provides assistance for car seats or booster seats; for details call 719.526.4783.
+AER can assist with car seats or booster seats; for details call 719-526-4783.

-Speed Limits: Fort Carson speed limits are 10 MPH when passing troops, 20 MPH in housing areas, and 30 MPH in all other areas unless otherwise posted.
+Fort Carson speed limits are 10 MPH when passing troops, 20 MPH in housing areas, and 30 MPH in all other areas unless otherwise posted.
 Safety is priority, help prevent accidents before they occur.
-Questions should be directed to the Military Police, 719.526.2333.
+Questions should be directed to the Military Police, 719-526-2333.

-Auto Insurance: Any individual operating a vehicle on Fort Carson is responsible for carrying and producing proof of current motor vehicle insurance.
-Direct questions to the Military Police at 719.526.2333.
+Any individual operating a vehicle on Fort Carson is responsible for carrying and producing proof of current motor vehicle insurance.
+Direct questions to the Military Police at 719-526-2333.